afrase/kodiswift/docs/patterns.rst

 It is possible to decorate views with more than one route.
 This becomes useful if you are parsing different URLs that share the same parsing code.
-In order to unambiguously use :meth:`~kodiswift.Plugin.url_for`, you need to pass a value for the name keyword argument.
+In order to unambiguously use :meth:`~kodiswift.Addon.url_for`, you need to pass a value for the name keyword argument.
 When calling ``url_for``, you pass this specified name instead of the name of the actual function.